K-JC/drf-foodies-api/README.md

 edit profile wasnt loading correctly, my route needed a "/" to the end of the file path.
 The drop down menu for editing posts was not working as expected, after going through my code I had used a capital in PostsPage it should have been lower case to begin with postsPage.
 Once corrected the drop down menu worked as expected.
 Comment count was not showing, after going through my code it turned out to be a spelling error in my post.js once corrected the number of comments was now showing as expected.
+While trying to implement emoji picker so that a user could add an emoji to their comment I was unable to make this work, after looking through slack and stackoverflow I realised that emojis are universal and will already be in the keyboard for smaller screens like phones and tablets.
+For desktops you need to press the windows key + and . to open a emoji window and then these can be added into a comment.
 While originolly trying to deploy my project my api wasnt talking to my front end and I had alot of CORS errors come up in my chrome dev tools console(Cors No Header Origin).
 After much headache over trying to fix this I had seen that we could combined our reposityrs into one work space which would mean that cors would no longer be an issue as the api was coming from the same workspace/shared base URL.
 I followed the steps set by code institute to enable my project to contain both front end and back end portions of the project and once all was set up and I deployed my project to heroku it was finally working!

 ## Solved